 Google fonts are a popular choice for many since they come with the code you need to display them.
 Another reason they are popular is Google fonts takes care of hosting and licensing so you know you can use any of the fonts on your website, computer or in your commercial products.

-And the revamped search function allows you to find the perfect font by category, language, thickness, slant and width.
-The also have a feature that lets you change the background so that you can see the contract in addition to style.
+And the revamped search function allows you to find the perfect font by category, language, thickness, slant, and width.
+They also have a feature that lets you change the background so that you can see the contract in addition to style.

 What we like best: Google makes it easy to use the fonts by providing a hosted web version that you can place directly onto your website.